We’re responsible for inspecting, maintaining and repairing road structures, including bridges, subways, underpasses and retaining walls.

 Once the pin drops off the map you won't be able make further enquiries about your report, unless you have your reference number.

 What we'll do

-When we get your report, we'll inspect the site to determine whether it’s a public safety issue or a non-urgent problem, to be added to our longer term maintenance programme.
+When we get your report we'll inspect the site.
+We will determine whether it’s a public safety issue or a non-urgent problem to be added to our longer term maintenance programme.

 If we can't find the damage when we visit the site you've reported to us, and we don't have details to contact you, we'll close the report.